openkfw/TruBudget/doc/wiki/User-Guide/Projects/Workflowitem.md

 **Description:**

-TruBudget features validation of documents.
-If a file (like a contract, invoice, etc.) is part of the general workflow of a subproject, the document can be "added" to a workflowitem and later be validated by another user.
-The word "added" is written in quotes because the document itself is not uploaded in any way - instead, a fingerprint is computed and only that fingerprint is stored on the blockchain.
+TruBudget features upload/download and validation of documents.
+If a file (like a contract, invoice, etc.) is part of the general workflow of a subproject, the document can be added to a workflowitem and later be downloaded or validated by another user.
+Before `Trubudget-v1.10.0` a document is not uploaded itself - instead only a computed fingerprint is stored on the blockchain.
 When another user validates the document, the fingerprint of his/her copy is calculated and compared to the original.
+Since `Trubdget-v1.10.0` a documents can be uploaded and downloaded.

 ### Add document to workflowitem